 When there is a continuum of agents, there is no aggregate uncertainty, and (6) is the actual surplus of the planner, or equivalently, the surplus of the community as a whole.
+Logically, that surplus should be set to zero.
 In the single-agent interpretation, there is uncertainty about the realization of transfers, and (6) is the expected surplus.
 In either case, the planner's problem is to choose an equilibrium that maximizes (6).
-By construction, this will be Pareto optimal.
-The Pareto frontier can be traced out by varying reservation utility W_0 .
+By construction, this will be Pareto optimal (or at least necessary for an optimum).
+The Pareto frontier can be traced out by varying reservation utility W_0 , and with a continuum of households, by picking the W_0 that generates zero surplus for the planner.